kuke/ds2_alternative_decoding/README.md

 # ds2_alternative_decoding

-Alternative way of CTC decoding: don't use external scoring function during beam search, instead using the external score in reranking.
+Alternative way of CTC decoding: don't use external scoring function during beam search, instead using the external score in reranking candidate results.

 **How to Run**

-Replace the same files in [Deep Speech 2 Project](https://github.com/PaddlePaddle/models/tree/develop/deep_speech_2) with these two files,
-then run like
+Replace the same files in [Deep Speech 2 Project](https://github.com/PaddlePaddle/models/tree/develop/deep_speech_2) with these two files, then run like
 ```
 python infer.py --use_gpu=False --alpha=1 --beta=1 --num_results_per_sample=5
 ```